National Patient Group Direction Templates and Medicines Policy & Governance Principles

 - Increased organisational capacity releasing local resources to work within other medicines optimisation areas

-PGDs will be developed in Short Life Working Groups (SLWGs) which will include Subject Matter Experts (SMEs).
+PGD templates will be developed in Short Life Working Groups (SLWGs) which will include Subject Matter Experts (SMEs) and relevant national clinical bodies.
 SMEs will be recognised leaders working in the clinical environment where the PGDs will be used.
 Further details on the process can be found below.
+The current PGD work plan is also shared.
+Follow the link below to the published PGD templates.